Tsimpson000/mySynth/README.md

 Lessons Learned:
 -How to compile the project properly to work on a DAW -How to pass audio from the DAW to OBS to grab proper screen recording

+*Date: June 4th

+Features:
+-Modified GUI of ADSR sliders.
+They now are longer to make slighter adjustments.
+Also positioned to the right.
+-Added ComboBox for selecting different wave patterns for your oscilator.
+-Added seperate classes for components to make code cleaner overall

+Lessons Learned:
+-How to create new classes with their own cpp and header files, and to #include them in the necessary files.
+-How to switch between seperate waves when prompted by user -More general GUI within JUCE framework